 All AAC learners need to see what it looks like to communicate using their AAC systems in real conversations.
 This simple idea goes by many names – Aided Language Stimulation, Aided Language Input, Natural Aided Language to cite a few.
 The idea is to use the AAC learner’s system, or another similar AAC system, when you talk with the AAC learner.

 You don’t need to model every single word you say, especially to start with.
 This would likely be overwhelming to all concerned.
 Instead, model one step above the AAC learner’s current skill level.
-So if the AAC learner is not yet using the system to communicate in single words, model at the single word level.
+So if the AAC learner is not yet using the communication device to communicate in single words, model at the single word level.
 For example, if you’re leaving the classroom to go to the cafeteria, you can verbally say “It’s time to go to the cafeteria” and press the “go” button on the AAC system when you say the word “go”.
 Once the AAC learner is at the one word level, you can step up your game – add a word when you model.
 So if you’re leaving the house to go to see grandmother, you can verbally say “Let’s go see Granny” and press “go” and “Granny” while you’re speaking these words.
 For more tips on modeling in specific situations, see Van Tatenhove (2013).

 Words of the Week

 One way of structuring the process of teaching and modeling core words is to schedule a set of words to focus on each week or month.
-This makes the modeling more manageable, and as long as you keep modeling words from previous weeks, you will end up teaching a robust vocabulary with many core words.
+This makes the modeling more manageable, and as long as you keep modeling words from previous weeks, you will end up teaching a robust balanced vocabulary with many core words.

 A wonderful program for teaching core words using this method has been developed by Carole Zangari, Gloria Soto, and Lori Wise.
 The program is called TELL-ME (Teaching Early Language and Literacy through Multimodal Expression).
 This 30-week preschool program teaches three to six core words every two weeks.
 A different picture book is used for each two-week period, and the words of the week are used throughout the day in various activities: